 Spinal cord injuries cause enough pain and suffering on their own.
 The last thing sufferers need is unfair compensation that doesn’t cover medical costs or changing lifestyles.
 The Macon spinal cord injury attorneys at Bethune Law Firm are dedicated to ensuring you recover the compensation you deserve.

 Ready to book a free consultation?
-Call 1-800-INJURED to speak to request your free no-obligation case evaluation.
+Call 4048757800 to speak to request your free no-obligation case evaluation.